During the programme

 Innovative curriculum preparing you for the workplace of the future

-Creative Business contributes to virtually all industries that embrace creative innovation – such as Healthcare, Education, Government and Business Services, so your skills will be in high demand.
+Creative Business contributes to virtually all industries that embrace creative innovation next to the Creative Industries so your skills will be in high demand.

 You learn in an international environment from top-quality researchers and experienced lecturers.
 International exchange programmes/internships are included in the programme.